mimiyin/collective-play-s18/README.md

 #### Question(s)
    * When does influence turn into interference?
    * Is it more fun to cooperate or undermine?
-   * Are you more or less honest when you're anonymous?
 #### In-Class
 * Exercises:
    * Human Ouija Board
-   * Human Curling
-   * Scarf Play
 * Mashing up inputs into pairs.
    * Examples
-      * Synchronized Magic Eight
+      * Ouija
-      * Scr-ong
+      * Twist and Shake
-      * Anonymous speed-dating

 #### Assignment: Mash-up
-   * Groups of 4: Don't start from scratch.
-Try mashing-up 2 of your projects.
+   * Groups of 2: Create a paired interaction that optimizes for how closely you have to be in sync with your partner.

 ***